Obama, China's President To Meet At G-20

 ANTHONY KUHN: Beijing has been staking out its position at the G-20 for several weeks now.
 Last week, China's Central Bank Governor, Zhou Xiaochuan, called for a new international reserve currency to replace the dollar.
 Many economists see this as impractical for now, and believe that Zhou's real message was just that China wants respect commensurate with its growing economic clout.

-Professor BARRY NAUGHTON (Chinese Economy, University of California San Diego): I think that it's an important willingness to speak out more on issues that China has a stake in.
+BARRY NAUGHTON: I think that it's an important willingness to speak out more on issues that China has a stake in.

 KUHN: Barry Naughton is an expert on the Chinese economy at the University of California San Diego.